blinksh/docs/docs/advanced/advanced-ssh.md

 ## SSH Agent and Agent Forwarding

-** Local Agent is less relevant now.
-Focus on Agent Forwarding.
-Idea is that having a key in a remote machine is potentially dangerous.
-More secure. **

-When stored securely, SSH keys provide strong security for your remote connections.
-SSH keys should be encrypted with a password to help guard against key theft.
-While this setup is incredibly secure, repeatedly entering passwords can be annoying.
-Fortunately, there's a solution - the SSH agent.

-The SSH agent stores your key passwords in memory to prevent you from having to enter your password each time you want to connect.
-While incredibly useful in a local console setting, this benefit can also be securely extended to remote machines via SSH agent forwarding.
+Installing private keys on untrusted hosts is a security risk, but some users still need to perform operations, like cloning GitHub repositories, without giving them their credentials.
+An Agent is a program that tracks the user's private keys, offering them for authentication across different sessions or authorizing remote hosts on its behalf.
+The typical `ssh-agent` helps use the keys to log into other servers without repeatedly typing passphrases.
+The Secure Enclave handles Blink's key encryption so we will be focusing on its use on remote hosts through Agent Forwarding.
+This way, instead of installing a GitHub key on the remote, the agent can authenticate on your behalf without exposing keys.

+Blink's agent is integrated into the system, so it does not require running a separate application.

-Let's see the SSH agent forwarding in action.
-First, load the SSH agent with the `ssh-agent` command.
-To load all of your stored keys (i.e., `id_rsa`, `id_dsa`, `id_ed25519`, etc.) run `ssh-add`.
-You can load specific keys by specifying the filename with `ssh-add KEY_FILE`.
-To see which keys are already loaded in the agent, run `ssh-add -l`.
-The agent will prompt you once for the passphrases to each of the keys (in the order they are added), then loaded into memory for use with future connections.
+You can load specific keys at any time by specifying the filename with `ssh-add KEY_FILE`.
+To see which keys the agent holds, run `ssh-add -l`.
+To remove a key, use the `-d' flag.
+Note you can add keys at any time before or after you have forwarded the agent.

-The PID (**p**rogram **ID**) of the SSH agent is stored in the environment variables `SSH_AGENT`.
-If you were on a desktop you would need to export that variable for use in subsequent shells.
-Fortunately, Blink Shell handles this for you.

-By default, the `ssh` command doesn't forward the agent's passwords.
-To enable SSH agent forwarding, connect with `ssh -A` option.
+To enable SSH agent forwarding, connect with `ssh -A` option, or set `ForwardAgent` to `YES` on your [SSH Config](basics/hosts.md#ssh-config).
 This securely makes the keys available to the remote machine.
-Don't worry - the SSH keys won't be copied to the remote server's filesystem, they are only used to make outgoing connections for the duration of that specific SSH connection.
+Don't worry - the SSH keys are not copied or exported to the remote server in any way, the agent only accepts signature petitions, and it will only remain open for the duration of that specific SSH connection.

 Even though SSH agent forwarding has numerous safeguards in place, an application running on the remote server can still use your key for unintended or possibly malicious purposes.
-To help mitigate this risk, we recommend using a separate key for SSH agent forwarding.
+To help mitigate this risk, we recommend using separate, single-purpose keys for SSH agent forwarding with limited exposure.
+For example, it is typical - but dangerous - to generate a single default key and use it to log in to servers or services like GitHub.
+Instead, create single-purpose keys that will limit the exposure: in our GitHub case, create a GitHub key.

 To learn more about the security implications of SSH agent forwarding, please see [this](https://heipei.io/2015/02/26/SSH-Agent-Forwarding-considered-harmful/).